-- Assist the student with the completion of applications for admission or financial aid; - Arrange and accompany the student on campus visits; - Assist in researching and applying for private or institution-sponsored scholarships; - Identify whether the student is a candidate for appointment to a military academy; - Assist the student in registering and preparing for college entrance examinations, including (subject to the availability of funds) arranging for the payment of examination fees by the Texas Department of Family and Protective Services (DFPS); and
+- Assist the student with the completion of applications for admission or financial aid. - Arrange and accompany the student on campus visits. - Assist in researching and applying for private or institution-sponsored scholarships.

-• Coordinate contact between the student and a liaison officer for students formerly in the conservatorship of the state.
+- Identify whether the student is a candidate for appointment to a military academy. - Assist the student in registering and preparing for college entrance examinations, including (subject to the availability of funds) arranging for the payment of examination fees by the Texas Department of Family and Protective Services (DFPS). - Coordinate contact between the student and a liaison officer for students formerly in the conservatorship of the state.

-[See Credit by Examination for Advancement/Acceleration, Course Credit, and Students in Foster Care.]
+[See Credit by Examination for Advancement/Acceleration on page 39 and Course Credit on page 38.]